 4) The Institute for Resources, Environment and Sustainability (IRES) at UBC focuses on CBR in the realm of water governance.

-Dr. Leila Harris, Dr. Crystal Tremblay, and Kelly Sharp from IRES, and Dr. Leonora Angeles from SCARP are delighted to be collaborating on this project, which includes co-creating a global survey, as well as literature review and case study analysis on best practices for CBR and water governance.
-For more information please contact Kelly Sharp email@example.com
+Dr. Leila Harris, Dr. Crystal Tremblay, and Kelly Sharp from IRES, and Dr. Leonora Angeles from SCARP were delighted to be collaborating on this project, which included co-creating a global survey, as well as literature review and case study analysis on best practices for CBR and water governance.
+For more information please contact Leila Harris: firstname.lastname@example.org

 UNESCO Chair in CBR website: http://unescochair-cbrsr.org/